andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

   deriving Functor
 ```

-Note that I switched from `[Choice a]` to `ListF Choice a` --- the two are the
+Note that I switched from `[Choice a]` to `ListF Choice a` as hinted earlier ---
-same, but the latter has the `Functor` instance we want
+the two are the same, but the latter has the `Functor` instance we want
 (`fmap :: (a -> b) -> ListF Choice a -> ListF Choice b`), and is an instance of
 useful functor combinator typeclasses.
 Furthermore, it illustrates the symmetry
 between sum types and record, since `Ap` and `ListF` are contrasting types: `Ap`